DanielE-J/Pancake-palace/README.md

 ### Menu

-* A menu page with an abstract picture that shows you what you can order.
+* A menu page with a picture that shows you what you can order.
 * Menu that has different options ranging from Buffé to swedish classics.

 ![menu](Assets/Readme_images/menupicture.PNG)